nlbinh11/SE-DAY7-LAB/README.md

-Goals of this software: Build a software for Hotel Management Business objectives: Build management systems for the following main subjects:
+Goals of this software: Build a software for Hotel Management.

+Business objectives: Build management systems for the following main subjects:
 1. Manager: manage information about rooms and hotel, create and check the report.